 *Based on 10-level courses—materials, books, and fees may be additional

 What You'll Learn

-- Communicate and interact effectively with clients, family, and co-workers.
+- Communicate effectively with clients, family, and co-workers.

-- Assist with client rehabilitation and restorative care, promoting independence.
+- Assist clients with rehabilitation and restorative care

 Your Potential Careers

 Your application can be submitted online, it takes just a few minutes to complete.